sameh00alsharawy/CILv2-weather-testing/README.md

 The ultimate risk lies in delayed reaction times to dynamic hazards.
 Future testing should evaluate the model against dynamic edge cases—such as a pedestrian crossing the road or a lead vehicle braking hard—*during* an isolated environmental trigger (like the "wet mirror" or low-light scenario).

 ### 3. Benchmarking State-of-the-Art (SoTA) Architectures
 This project tested a classic CNN/Transformer baseline to establish the methodology.
-A possible next step is to apply this exact targeted DoE and custom LRP forensic pipeline to modern, State-of-the-Art end-to-end driving models.
+A possible next step is to apply this exact targeted DoE and custom XAI forensic pipeline to modern, State-of-the-Art end-to-end driving models.
 This will test whether modern architectural innovations—such as advanced multi-modal sensor fusion or pure Vision-Transformer backbones—actually eliminate the compounding weather vulnerabilities.

 ## Reproducibility Guide: How to Run It